What You Need to Know About Binge Drinking

 How Binge Drinking Affects the Body

 When a person binge drinks, it wreaks havoc on the body because they are consuming more alcohol than the body can metabolize.
 In addition to resulting in immediate physical impairments such as slurred speech, memory loss, and poor motor skill function, it can inflame the stomach lining, disrupt the gastrointestinal tract, and cause severe abdominal pain, vomiting, and diarrhea.
-For a full list of ways binge drinking affects the body, click here.
+Learn more about how binge drinking affects the body here.

 Binge drinking can also suppress a person’s gag reflexes—putting them at risk for choking on vomit while they sleep—as well as slow a person’s breathing and heart rate, which can lead to coma and in some cases, death.
 Over time, excesses alcohol use can cause permanent brain damage and result in compromised memory, lack of coordination, depression, anxiety, and other cognitive side effects.